Geotab Safety Center Supports Next-Generation Solutions Leveraging AI And Predictive Collision Insights

 As part of Connect 2024, Geotab is also unveiling its Enhanced Collision Detection feature as part of its 2024 safety suite of tools.
 This feature will advance how fleets can detect both major and minor collisions, increasing collision detection precision and accuracy.

-The Safety Center is one of several new centers of excellence that will be launched in MyGeotab throughout 2024 utilizing AI and data intelligence to provide faster time-to-insight for customers.
+The Safety Center is one of several new centres of excellence that will be launched in MyGeotab throughout 2024 utilising AI and data intelligence to provide faster time-to-insight for customers.

 About Geotab